 Frederick I (1122-90) was a skilled military commander, cunning political strategist and charismatic leader.
 Known as “Barbarossa” because of his red beard, Frederick ruled as Duke of Swabia (1147), king of the German territories (1152) and Holy Roman Emperor (1155).

 Frederick was outraged by this gross insult but did not have to wait long for his revenge.
-In March 1162, his forces laid siege to Milan and the city quickly capitulated.
-According to chroniclers like Giambattista Gelli, repeated here by Nathaniel Wanley, Frederick got his own back for the mule incident – and then some:
+In March 1162 his forces laid siege to Milan, which quickly capitulated.
+According to chroniclers like Giambattista Gelli, repeated here by Nathaniel Wanley, Frederick got his own back for the mule incident – and them some:

 “The Emperor, justly incensed, urged the besieged [citizens] to yield, which they at last did… he received them with mercy upon this condition: that every person who desired to live should, with their teeth, take a fig out of the genitals of a [she] mule.”